GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/solutions.md

 1. Go to "Manage Agent -> Intents"
 2. Create a new Intent called "Escalate to human"
-3. Add a 6 training phrases like:
+3. Add a 6 training phrases such as:
     1. "I want to talk to an agent"
     2. "I want to talk to a person."
     3. "Agent NOW"